 Open the Settings > General > Software Update > Automatic Updates/Customize Automatic Updates.
 Here you can toggle options off to disable automatic updates.

 And if you are a new iPhone user, you can set it at the beginning of setting up a new iPhone.
 When you enter the screen that says “Keep Your iPhone Up to Date”, choose Install Updates manually.

 Your iPhone is stuck on the update requested for various reasons.
-Fortunately, you have several ways to get around the issue and to successfully update your device.
-The above guide should teach you all the methods you need to know to resolve the problem on your phone.
+Fortunately, you have relevant ways to get around the issue and to successfully update your device as the above guide show you.
+And you can download AnyFix to repair iPhone update problems and other iOS glitches.
+Also, it supports you to upgrade to iOS 15 or another iOS version directly.
+Get the latest version of AnyFix to update now!
+Hope the post can resolve the problem on your phone.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >